-Sometimes creativity flows out of us like its a kind of energy we are channeling.
+Sometimes creativity flows out of us like its a kind of energy we are channelling.
 We put pen to paper, paintbrush to canvas or plectrum to guitar and bring to life something new, novel, exciting.
-This feels like the highest form of creativity, getting lost in the moment,forgetting everything else and focusing on the task at hand.
+This feels like the highest form of creativity, getting lost in the moment, forgetting everything else and focusing on the task at hand.
 It’s pleasurable, perhaps intense at times, and above all productive.
-Occasionally, pent up emotions are expressed with rapidity and urgency.
+Occasionally, pent-up emotions are expressed with rapidity and urgency.
 A performance may go from engaging to enthralling, or a writer might chart out an entire vision for a novel or script in a matter of minutes.
 It’s a peak, a high, a near wonderful state of being where we are able to influence our surroundings or enrapture an audience.
-Unfortunately this sensation and acute sense of power to produce is not available to each of us at any time when we require it.
-It’s hard to create from this seemingly elevated state on demand.
+Unfortunately, this sensation and acute sense of power to produce is not available to each of us at any time when we require it.
+It is hard to create from this seemingly elevated state on demand.

 Dealing with Mental block

 The voice of the inner critic is fundamentally our own, and that’s why it can be so influential.
 The way to deal with this is to recognize that it is our own and to know that we control it.
 Through this recognition, it is possible to put an end to its negativity.
 When negative thoughts arise in your mind, recognize them for what they are, recognize that you are not those words, that you exist beyond your thoughts.
 Realize that your creative work is exactly what it needs to be, and what is more, that you can change your perspective.
 For example, if you feel like you are not getting anywhere, time and time again, and the inner voice reminds you of this fact, just recognize that you are persistent, that this is a strength.
 Every avenue explored that doesn’t seem to lead anywhere is one that you don’t have to go down again.